 The total energy of the particle is given by :

-At the extreme position, the velocity of the object is zero thus its kinetic energy at that point is zero.
+At the extreme position, the object's velocity is zero thus its kinetic energy at that point is zero.

 Answer: